 by Tony Vidler

-The theory really isn’t all that hard.
-Applying it might be, but understanding it isn’t.
+The theory on getting more refrrals really isn’t all that hard either.
+Applying or executing the theory might be, but understanding it isn’t.

 Pretty much everyone involved in sales or marketing understands the principle of reciprocity.
 (Just in case that is a new concept though; there is a general principle of influence that says “if you do something good for someone they feel obliged to do something good for you”).